Disney World Tickets How Much in 2023?

 - ESPN Wide World of Sports Complex (excludes ticketed events)

-- the Disney’s Oak Trail Golf Course (excludes clubs and cart)
+- 9-hole Disney’s Oak Trail Golf Course

 Each visit counts as one access and the number of accesses is the same as the number of days on your ticket with the exception of a one day ticket which gives you two accesses.